Layout Pages, Content Pages, Partials and Sections

 If you need to do more complex processing, add a

-<%= RenderPartial() %>to the section and add your more complex code to that for normal processing of the content.
+<%= RenderPartial() %>to the section and add your more complex code to the Partial for normal processing of the content that can run script code.
+For more info what you can and can't do with with Templates see here.

 Partial pages are nested, child pages that are rendered from a content or layout page.